 - Seam length can be measured manually using a seam micrometer,

-- Since seam length is apparently unaffected by cutting the seam (double seam section saw) the measurement can be done automatically using a seam inspection software such as SEAMetal.
+- Since seam length is apparently unaffected by cutting the seam (double seam section saw) the measurement can be done automatically using a seam inspection software such as SEAMetal or SEAMscan.

 Possible causes of high (excessive) Seam Length: